LEARN FRENCH IN 3 MINUTES - French idiom : It's seen and seen again

 She only answers with very small words.

-Here, obviously, it's ironic.
-It's second degree.
+Here, of course, it's ironic.
+It's second-degree.
 It's to say why do what everyone else does.
-We've already seen sentences a lot of times, so you might as well be a little more original in the way you write, as I say, it's ironic, it's humor.
+We've already seen these phrases a bunch of times, so you might as well be a little more original in your writing, as I'm telling you, it's ironic, it's humor.

-I hope that you have understood this little colloquial expression and that you will be able to use it too.
+I hope you've understood this little colloquial expression and that you'll be able to use it too.

 If you liked this video, of course, think of putting a like.
 And if you're new, subscribe so you don't miss any of my videos, I'll see you very, very soon.